serverlessworkflow/specification/specification.md

 ### Workflow Definition

-A workflow definition is a single artifact written in the Serverless Workflow language.
+A workflow definition is a single artefact written in the Serverless Workflow language.
 It consists of a set of [workflow model](#Workflow-Model) constructs, and defines a blueprint used by runtimes for its execution.